votinginfoproject/android-white-label-app/README.md

         -  `<SHA1 fingerprint>`;com.votinginfoproject.VotingInformationProject

 *  Edit `app/src/main/res/values/api_keys.xml` in the project to add in your API keys from the [Google Developer Console](https://console.developers.google.com).

-    -  Note that the Google Maps API uses the Android key, and the Google Directions and Civic Info APIs use the browser key.

 ### Set up Google Analytics
 *  Copy the `app_tracker.xml.template` file from the `xmltemplates` directory to `app/src/main/res/xml/app_tracker.xml`.